Change Unconscious Habits, Reach More Goals (4 steps)

 Unconscious habits are recurring behaviors or ways of thinking that happen on autopilot or without much effort, thought or awareness.

-I guess.
-I mean, I’m not a behavioral psychologist.
+Again, I’m not a behavioral psychologist.
 Just a guy with an awareness and curiosity for habits, behaviors and learning how to get more things done in life.

 For me, habits are a core part of lifestyle design (which is curating the context of your life to match your style and vision).